-When Marie Antoinette said, “Let them eat cake,” she wasn’t being arrogant or out of touch.
-She was just being Viennese (editor’s note: she never actually said that).
+When Marie Antoinette (a Habsburg archduchess before marrying into French royalty) said, “Let them eat cake,” she wasn’t being arrogant or out of touch.
+She was just being Viennese.
+Editor’s note: she never actually said that.

 As you can imagine, the choice is huge.
 But below are some of the most likely local options to appear on your restaurant or coffee house menu in Vienna.

 If you put all the cakes on sale in Vienna on top of each other, the pile would reach to the moon.
 And back again.